-Family and friends of Isabel Celis are actively working to bring her home, nearly eight months after her parents say she disappeared from her bedroom.
-On Sunday, they organized a car wash in Midtown.
+TUCSON, AZ (Tucson News Now) - Family and friends of Isabel Celis are actively working to bring her home, nearly eight months after her parents say she disappeared from her bedroom.
+On Sunday, Dec.
+9, they organized a car wash in midtown Tucson.

 "It's very frustrating to not know more," said Sergio Celis, Isabel's father.

-All Sergio Celis wants to know is where his daughter Isabel is.
-The 7-year-old disappeared from the family's East Tucson home on April 21st.
+All Celis wants to know is where his daughter, Isabel, is.
+The 7-year-old disappeared from the family's East Tucson home on April 21.
 Fewer leads are coming in, but the search efforts are still going strong.

-"My wife, myself, our sons, and all of our family are very determined she's coming home," said Sergio.
+"My wife, myself, our sons, and all of our family are very determined she's coming home," Celis said.